 It would be unwieldy to list all requirements for all years.
 Instead we list here some important changes that have been made in recent years.

 2005 -- new requirement: at most one course with C- or D allowed in the major area.

 2006 -- new requirement: Arts requirement added to General Education

 2007 -- new requirement: CS 101

 2008 -- new requirements: CS 262, CS 465, ECE301 (CS 365 and ECE 303 no longer required.)

 2013 -- MATH 446/OR 481 is no longer required but has become a CS Senior elective.
-However, students must take CS Senior elective courses that include CS 463 or CS 471 or CS 475.
+However, students must take CS Senior elective courses, including at least one of CS 463, CS 471, and CS 475.

 2017 -- numerous changes including to CS 110, CS 262, CS 367, ECE 301, CS 465, CS 475, CS Senior electives, etc. Please see the GMU catalog for details.